 JEAN PAOLO TY

 Jean Paolo Ty is a filmmaker and photographer.
-He spent several years in advertising as an art director, before co-founding Parabole in 2013 with his wife.
-Through the medium of film, their work primarily focuses on community and social issues.
-Parabole has worked on videos for The Esplanade (Community Engagement), Beautiful People, Prudential (CSR), Our Better World and other non-profit organisations.
+He spent several years in advertising as an art director, before co-founding Parabole in 2012 with Karen.
+Together with non-profit organisations, their work is focused on creating social impact videos that raise awareness and action.

 He has been a core member of Diamonds On The Street since 2013, an arts collective that empowers marginalised communities by bringing their stories to the forefront.